davekonopka/kitchen-docker-vm/README.md

 [Pull down a binary](http://davekonopka.share.s3.amazonaws.com/chef/docker) or build your own on OSX with Go.
 Either way the Docker CLI needs to be in your path on the OSX side.

 * The Docker versions **must match** between host & guest or this will not work.
+* kitchen-docker expects Docker v0.6.6 at this point.
+Using an earlier version breaks kitchen operations.
 * The Docker daemon does not run on OSX.
 The CLI is used for communication.

 ## Usage